quangChe/angularjs-tutorial/README.md

 <h1>Hello <span ng-bind="name"></span>, how are you?</h1>       <!--"Hello Foo, how are you?"-->

 ======================================================================
-Note how we have to create the extra span for the ng-bind directive in order to inject the name into the greeting.
+Note how we have to create the extra span for the ngBind directive in order to inject the name into the greeting.
 ======================================================================
 ```